$ oc adm upgrade --clear

 PodDisruptionBudget field can prevent the node drain.

-If your cluster uses manually maintained credentials with the AWS Secure Token Service (STS), obtain a copy of the
+If your cluster uses manually maintained credentials with the AWS Security Token Service (STS), obtain a copy of the

 ccoctl utility from the release image being updated to and use it to process any updated credentials.
 For more information, see Upgrading an OpenShift Container Platform cluster configured for manual mode with STS.